 LIVE WITHIN YOUR MEANS!

-In order to get out of debt, the first thing we all must do is to stop thinking that debt is just a normal part of life.
-Debt is NOT okay!
+The first step to get out of debt, is to stop thinking that debt is just a normal part of life.
+Debt is NOT okay or mandatory for life!
 Debt is not something that everyone has, or that everyone has to have.
 Being in debt to someone means you are in bondage to them.
 Has that ever sounded like a good idea?
 Uh, no!
-I dont’ want to live in bondage!
+I don’t want to live in bondage!
 So how do we get out of bondage?
 We get out of debt!
 And we do that by living within our means.

 If we lived within our means, we wouldn’t have to choose.
 We wouldn’t have to deal with the stress that comes with only being able to pay one of two bills.
 We would be able to say no to the boots, and anticipate the car insurance.
 And we would survive!
 Being good stewards of the money God has given us is the greatest responsibility.
 B and I try so hard to be good stewards of our money.
 I believe God has blessed us because of our consistent tithing and our willingness to be good stewards.